kmaeda16/RCGAToolbox/3rdparty/ReadMe.txt

-The optional third party software tools are included in this directory.
+The optional third-party software tools are included in this directory.

 Read their license files before use.